Sam Bankman-Fried: The Dark Side of Storytelling

 It’s like the Apple story of starting in Steve Job’s garage.
 Who doesn’t want to invest in the next Apple?

 Result: This origin story established SBF as having made the “hero’s journey.”
-This the term author Joseph Campbell used to describe our most powerful cultural myth: The journey from humble beginnings to extraordinary success.
+This is the term author Joseph Campbell used to describe our most powerful cultural myth: The journey from humble beginnings to extraordinary success.

 SBF inspired his company’s employees and a range of other audiences as a proponent of “Effective Altruism,” a so-called “earn-to-give” philosophy.